bhumukulraj-official/nest-lancer-ui/docs/02-dir-structure-details.md

 - **LoginForm.tsx**: Build login form with validation for freelancers and clients using React Hook Form with Yup validation, MUI TextField components, role-based form fields, and integration with auth service for JWT token handling
 - **RegisterForm.tsx**: Create user registration form with role selection, profile setup, and multi-step form process using MUI Stepper with form validation, file upload for avatar, and terms acceptance using MUI Checkbox
 - **ForgotPasswordForm.tsx**: Implement forgot password form with email validation using MUI TextField with email validation, loading states, and success/error feedback using toast notifications
-- **ResetPasswordForm.tsx**: Build password reset form with token validation, password strength indicator, and confirmation field using MUI TextField with password visibility toggle and validation rules
+- **ResetPasswordForm.tsx**: Build password reset form with password strength indicator and confirmation field using MUI TextField with password visibility toggle; backend validates the reset token
 - **EmailVerificationForm.tsx**: Create email verification component for account activation with resend functionality, countdown timer, and verification status display using MUI components with real-time updates

 ##### Dashboard Components